 Relationship between passive acoustic and aerial survey data

-Underlying mean density as calculated using aerial survey observations was a signif- icant predictor of harbor porpoise click detection rate (p < 0.001; Fig.1.6).
+Underlying mean density surface as calculated using aerial survey observations was a signif- icant predictor of harbor porpoise click detection rate (p < 0.001; Fig.1.6).
 A GLM with a year term included performed better (AIC = 71) than a GLM with only harbor porpoise density as a predictor (AIC = 74).
 The pseudo-R2 of this model was 0.44.
 The year term was also significant (p < 0.05) with a positive covariate indicating a possible increase in the population or movement of animals into the study area over the three-year passive acoustic monitoring period.

 Simulation results

-With random placement of sensors and geographically uniform changes in the population, a 50% decrease in the population over a 10-yr period could be detected 80% of the time with as few as 10 sensors (Fig.1.7).
+With random placement of sensors and geographically uniform changes in the population, a -50% change (decrease) in the population over a 10-yr period could be detected 80% of the time with as few as 10 sensors (Fig.1.7).
 With 100 sensors, a -20% change in the population would be detectable 80% of the time, and a -30% change would be detectable 100% of the time.

 12